stefanos1316/sendMail/README.md

 MK: Other benchmarks that could be useful for NNs are CIFAR-10 (also mentioned by TS), CIFAR-100, and MNIST.

 SG: I have already found some implementations of the above DNN architectures.
 I am running some tests on Stereo, but I believe we can find most of the on GitHub.

+# Algorithms
+There are two categories of machine learning algorithms we can test: (1) standard machine learning algorithms (e.g., linear regression, naive bayes, k-means) and (2) deep learning algoriths (e.g., Feedforward Neural Networks, Convolutional Neural Networks, Recurrent Neural Networks).
+First, we will focus on deep learning algorithms and if we have more time (or maybe extend it for a journal) then we can use standard machine learning algorithms.
+To select the popular deep learning algorithms for each task, we first collected all the machine learning paper published in ICSE starting from 2020.
+Then, we classify for each task the used deep learning algorithms.
+The online sheet `algorithm_from_icse` to see the most popular deep learning algorithms for each task we defined in the previous section.

+# Goal

+* Find the popular deep learning algorithms for each task
+* Implemented tasks use the above algorithms with Tensorflow and Pytorch
+* Created script to execute tasks and collect measurements
+* Analyze results
+* Start with paper writing

 # References
 [1] @article{SGM_2019,